Instagram/MonkeyType/doc/generation.rst

   Don't apply your configured :ref:`rewriters` to the output types.

-Additionally, ``monkeytype stub`` accepts:

 .. option:: --ignore-existing-annotations

-  Generate a stub based only on traced calls, ignoring any existing type annotations in the code.
+  Generate a stub based only on traced calls, ignoring (and overwriting, if applying stubs) any existing type annotations in the code.
 (By default, existing annotations in the code take precedence over traced types.)
-This can be useful for validating the correctness of existing annotations.

-  This option is not usable with ``monkeytype apply``, since it would frequently result in a conflict when attempting to apply annotations.
+Additionally, ``monkeytype stub`` accepts:

 .. option:: --omit-existing-annotations